This Page is still Under Development!

 Platforming

-Player navigation through jumping across platforms and obstacles with diverse challenges, focusing on flow, escalating difficulty and visual clarity.
+Player navigation through jumping across platforms and obstacles with diverse challenges, focusing on flow, visual clarity and escalating difficulty.
 Also adding strategic checkpoints to prevent frustration.

 NPCs and Narrative